imagino50/clusteringLearn/README.md

 ## Project purpose
 Detect 'density-based clustering' of a continuous (infinite) stream of 'Events'.
-'Event' attributes : posX, posY, intensity, radius, clusterId, clustererProbability, clusterExemplar
+Input Data are 'Event' type with attributes : posX, posY, intensity, radius, clusterId, clustererProbability, clusterExemplar

 The classification of these 'events' is done accordingly to these 3 conditions :
 - Events are sent one by one to the stream input